Before we left home on a travel adventure across the USA, our family talked about where we wanted to go and what we wanted to see.

 This phrase is also included on the Great Seal of the United States.

-those who fought for the state and those who lost a loved one in battle.
+represents those who for Louisiana and those who lost a loved one in battle.

-The entrance to the building stands at an astonishing 50 feet
+The entrance to the building is an astonishing 50 feet

 and is adorned with a decorated relief of Louisiana’s natural resources and economic products.